seigo-pon/whattime/README.md

 # whattime

-## About
+## What's this?
 - `What time` is electron app.
-- This app is always executed from menu bar in macOS.
+- This app is always executed menu bar app in macOS.
     - Not supported Windows...
 - This app is converted date and time by some format.
     - unixtime